HengyueZ/astrofix/README.md

 To test the installation, you will need to download [a sample image of NGC 104](https://archive.lco.global/?q=a&RLEVEL=&PROPID=&INSTRUME=&OBJECT=&SITEID=&TELID=&FILTER=&OBSTYPE=&EXPTIME=&BLKUID=&REQNUM=&basename=cpt0m407-kb84-20200917-0147-e91&start=2020-09-17%2000%3A00&end=2020-09-18%2000%3A00&id=&public=true) from the LCO archive, and put it under your local astrofix/astrofix/tests folder.
 Then, you can run the tests by `cd astrofix` (if you have not done so in the installation step) and `pytest -sv`.
 There are three tests in total and they should take about 30 seconds.
 If any of the tests fail, please let us know by submitting an issue ticket!

 ## Usage
-A sample Jupiter notebook showing the basic usage of **astrofix** is attached.
+A sample Jupyter notebook showing the basic usage of **astrofix** is attached.
 The images used in the example are available from the LCO archive at the links below:
 [NGC104](https://archive.lco.global/?q=a&RLEVEL=&PROPID=&INSTRUME=&OBJECT=&SITEID=&TELID=&FILTER=&OBSTYPE=&EXPTIME=&BLKUID=&REQNUM=&basename=cpt0m407-kb84-20200917-0147-e91&start=2020-09-17%2000%3A00&end=2020-09-18%2000%3A00&id=&public=true)
 [M15](https://archive.lco.global/?q=a&RLEVEL=&PROPID=&INSTRUME=&OBJECT=&SITEID=&TELID=&FILTER=&OBSTYPE=&EXPTIME=&BLKUID=&REQNUM=&basename=cpt0m407-kb84-20201021-0084-e91&start=2020-10-21%2000%3A00&end=2021-10-22%2000%3A00&id=&public=true)